dewhursl/SwEng25_Group22_MultiAgentSimFramework/research/Julius/Notes.md

 This success means Ollama is now **correctly** serving a model with an OpenAI-like interface, and AutoGen can orchestrate the dialogue.

+## Customizable Traits

+I also added **customizable “traits”** (like **confidence**, **agreeableness**, or **anxiety**) to each agent.
+By injecting these values into each agent’s system prompt, the **Detective** and **Suspect** now respond differently depending on their assigned personality traits.
+This approach allows for more varied and **dynamic** role-play scenarios—sometimes the suspect quickly folds under a confident, aggressive detective, while other times the suspect remains evasive unless thoroughly cornered.

+## Monte Carlo Simulation & Auditor Agent

+I have also **coded a Monte Carlo simulation** to run the detective-suspect interrogation **multiple times** with randomly assigned personality traits.
+This allows me to analyze how different trait combinations affect the likelihood of a confession.

+However, one major issue emerged: **the Detective agent is very bad at recognizing when the suspect has actually confessed**.
+Because of this, I need to introduce an **additional "Auditor Agent"** whose sole purpose is to review the dialogue and determine whether a confession has actually been made.

+This **Auditor Agent** will act as an external reviewer, ensuring more accurate detection of confessions in the Monte Carlo simulations.
 ---